top of page

 • Signs of Abuse

-• Children Who Witness Abuse May...
+• Children Who Witness ...

-• Characteristics for an Abuser...
+• Characteristics of an Abuser...

 80% were abused as children or saw their mothers abused.
 Blame partners for their abusive behaviour.
-Place enormous expectations on partners to feel good about themselves.
+Place enormous expectations on partners in order to feel good about themselves.
 Are very jealous and possessive of partners.
 Tend not to trust other people, and therefore tend not to share inner world with others.
 Have limited or no social network; partner is closest person he knows.
 Highly emotionally dependent on partner; subject to depression known only to family.
 Tend to express all negative feelings as anger.
 Have low self-esteem.
 Get needs met by control, such as violence and threats.
 May threaten suicide if partner leaves.
 Come from all socioeconomic levels; all educational levels; all racial, age and ethnic groups.
 Can be very pleasant outside of the home and very unkind at home.
 Frequently demanding and assaultive in sexual behaviour.
 Hold very traditional, stereotyped views of male-female roles and relationships.
 Lack sympathy for partner’s physical and emotional pain.
 Tend to minimize and deny the abuse.

 • Signs of a healthy relationship